NanoDogs-Studios/Get-To-Multiplayer/README.md

 I've open-sourced this mod to allow other modders to create mods for the game.
 There is no license to this repo, just please do not re-distribute without our permission.

+Warning: This code is a bit of a mess!
+Sorry

 https://www.nexusmods.com/gettowork/mods/6